Skip to main content

 Virginia Carter, who led the Kentucky Humanities Council for more than two decades, will receive an Honorary Doctor of Humanities from the University of Kentucky at its December Commencement ceremonies.
 The UK Board of Trustees approved the recommendation of Carter at its last meeting.
 UK's honorary degrees pay tribute to those whose life and work exemplify professional, intellectual, or artistic achievement and have made significant contributions to society, the state and the University of Kentucky.

 Growing up in Lexington, Carter developed a deep appreciation for nature, the great outdoors and adventure at an early age.
 After earning a fine arts bachelor's degree from Louisiana State University and an art history master's from UK, Carter taught at the University of Northern Iowa.
-Later, she returned to UK to earn a master's and doctorate in
+Later, she returned to UK to earn a

 By Whitney Hale